-Ovialand primarily serves and targets an aspirational market, particularly the emerging middle-income earners who are looking to purchase homes between the range of \$\mathbb{P}2\$ million to \$\mathbb{P}4\$ million.
+Ovialand primarily serves and targets an aspirational market, particularly the emerging middle-income earners who are looking to purchase homes between the range of \$\frac{1}{2}\$ million to \$\frac{1}{2}\$4 million.
 This particular target market has become discerning when it comes to investing their hard-earned money.
 In this day of ceaseless influences, the emerging middle class has learned to aspire for better quality products and services but within their budget.
 Ovialand is focused on providing this particular market the best value for money house and lot product their hard-earned peso can buy.

-The consolidated sales, gross profit and EBITDA of Ovialand for the year ended 31 December 2022 were ₱1.37 billion, ₱575.4 million, ₱326.8 million respectively compared to consolidated sales of ₱833.1 million, gross profit of ₱380.3 million and EBITDA of ₱220.6 million, respectively.
-For the year ended 31 December 2020, sales, gross profit and EBITDA of Ovialand were ₱435.1 million, ₱186.7 million and ₱110.9 million respectively
+The consolidated sales, gross profit and EBITDA of Ovialand for the year ended 31 December 2022 were ₱1.37 billion, ₱575.4 million, ₱326.8 million respectively compared to December 31,2021 consolidated sales of ₱833.1 million, gross profit of ₱380.3 million and EBITDA of ₱219.9 million,.
+For the year ended 31 December 2020, sales, gross profit and EBITDA of Ovialand were ₱435.1 million, ₱186.7 million and ₱107.1 million respectively.